Tie Stalls in Germany

 What are the Animals Suffering From?

 In 2010, about 27% of 'dairy' cows in Germany were still kept in tie stalls.
 That is over 1.3 million animals (source: Federal Statistical Office).
 Most tethered cows are kept in southern Germany.
-In 2017 in Bavaria, over 190,000 animals are kept tethered all year round – without any grazing.
+In 2017, in Bavaria, over 190,000 animals are kept tethered all year round – without any grazing.
 In other EU countries, too, e. g.
-Austria, Poland and Spain, this husbandry system is still widespread.
+Austria, Poland and Spain, this housing system is still widespread.

-Tethered husbandry contradicts the basic needs of cows, all scientific findings on species-appropriate cattle husbandry, as well as the requirements of the Animal Welfare Act.
+Tethered housing contradicts the basic needs of cows, all scientific findings on species-appropriate cattle husbandry, as well as the requirements of the Animal Welfare Act.
 Nevertheless, Denmark is so far the only EU state that explicitly prohibits tethering by law from 2022.
 In the rest of the EU, the dairy and meat industries have so far successfully prevented an explicit ban.

 Photo Gallery